Steve Pikiell

-Stephen Christopher Pikiell (/'paɪkəl/ PYKE-əl; born November 21, 1967) is an American college basketball coach and since March 16, 2016, the head men's basketball coach at Rutgers.
-Prior to Rutgers, Pikiell was the head coach at Stony Brook for over a decade, leading the Seawolves to their first NCAA Tournament appearance in 2016.

-In 2021, Pikiell led Rutgers to its first NCAA Tournament appearance in 30 years.
+Stephen Christopher Pikiell (/'paɪkəl/ PYKE-əl; born November 21, 1967) is an American college basketball coach, currently the Scarlet Knights men's basketball head basketball coach at Rutgers University.
+He was previously the head coach at Stony Brook University from 2005 to 2016, leading the Seawolves to their first NCAA tournament appearance in his final year.
+Pikiell was hired by Rutgers in 2016 and led the program to its first NCAA tournament appearance in 30 years in 2021.

 Early years and playing career

-Pikiell was born and raised in Bristol, Connecticut, and was one of nine children and graduated from St. Paul Catholic High School in Bristol in 1986.
-At the University of Connecticut, Pikiell worked as a point guard, two-year captain and four-year letterwinner for the Huskies from 1987 to 1991.
+Pikiell was born and raised in Bristol, Connecticut, and was one of nine children.
+He graduated from St. Paul Catholic High School in Bristol in 1986.
+At the University of Connecticut, Pikiell was a point guard, two-year captain and four-year letter-winner for the UConn Huskies from 1987 to 1991.
 He played in 106 career games and averaged 8.2 points a game as a freshman.
-While Pikiell was the team captain, Connecticut won its first Big East title and advanced to the Elite Eight and Sweet Sixteen.
-In 1991, Pikiell was given the UConn Club Senior Athlete Award for outstanding contributions to UConn athletics.
+Pikiell was the team captain on the 1989–90 team that won their first Big East Conference title and advanced to the Elite Eight.
+The next season, his 1990–91 team advanced to the Sweet Sixteen.
+In 1991, Pikiell was given the UConn Club Senior Athlete Award for outstanding athletic contributions.

-Coaching
+Coaching career

-After graduation, Pikiell stayed on as an assistant to the UConn staff before moving on to Yale University, as an assistant coach from 1992–95.
-During 1995-96, Pikiell served as the interim head coach at Wesleyan University.
-Then, his former coach and colleague Howie Dickenman became the head coach at Central Connecticut State and hired Pikiell as an assistant coach, where he stayed from 1997–2001, with the Blue Devils reaching the NCAA Tournament in 2000.
-Pikiell joined fellow UConn alum Karl Hobbs as an assistant at George Washington from 2001–05, where he was part of the Colonials 2004 NIT and 2005 NCAA tournament squads.
+After graduation, Pikiell stayed on as an assistant for the UConn staff before moving on to Yale University as an assistant coach from 1992 to 1995.
+During the 1995-96 season, Pikiell served as the interim head coach at Wesleyan University.
+His former coach and colleague Howie Dickenman then became the head coach for the Central Connecticut State Blue Devils and hired Pikiell as an assistant coach.
+He remained from 1997 to 2001, with the Blue Devils reaching the NCAA Tournament in 2000.
+Pikiell joined fellow UConn alum Karl Hobbs as an assistant for the George Washington Colonials from 2001 to 2005, where he was part of the Colonials teams that made the 2004 NIT and 2005 NCAA tournament squads.